 Hypercalcemia can be produced by a variety of disorders, but primary hyperparathyroidism and malignancy account for most cases (see "Etiology of hypercalcemia").
 It may be associated with a spectrum of clinical manifestations (table 1), ranging from few (if any) symptoms if the hypercalcemia is mild and/or chronic to obtundation and coma if it is severe and/or acute .
 The symptoms and signs associated with hypercalcemia are typically independent of the etiology .

 A number of mild neuropsychiatric disturbances have been associated with hypercalcemia, mostly in patients with primary hyperparathyroidism.
 The most common symptoms have been anxiety, depression, and cognitive dysfunction.
-Improvement in some or all of these symptoms has been described after correction of the hyperparathyroidism, but these reports are of uncontrolled cases and therefore difficult to evaluate.
+Improvement in some or all of these symptoms has been described after correction of the hyperparathyroidism.
 (See "Primary hyperparathyroidism: Clinical manifestations", section on 'Neuropsychiatric disturbances' and "Primary hyperparathyroidism: Management", section on 'Neuropsychiatric'.)

 More severe symptoms, including lethargy, confusion, stupor, and coma may occur in patients with severe hypercalcemia (calcium >14 mg/dL [3.5 mmol/L]) from any cause .
 These symptoms are more likely to occur in older adults and in those with rapidly rising calcium concentrations [2,3].

 - Shane, E, Dinaz, I. Hypercalcemia: Pathogenesis, clinical manifestations, differential diagnosis, and managment.
 In: Favus, MJ, ed.
 Primer on the metabolic bone diseases and disorders of mineral metabolism.
 Sixth ed.
 Philadelphia: Lippincott, Williams, and Wilkins.
 2006; 26:176.